About Us – History of the Estate

 In 1961, dry rot was discovered within the Farnham house and in an attempt to alleviate it, the oldest part of the house looking across the parkland, and the additions made to the house in 1839, were demolished.

-Present Day- The contemporary hotel and leisure development at Farnham marks a new phase in the evolution of its aesthetically pleasing landscape.
-Thus the indelible mark made by the Maxwell family Lords Farnham on the landscape of Farnham will continue to be appreciated by future generations.
+Present Day- The resort is owned by Mr Thomas Roeggla and along with his team at the resort, every effort is made to provide genuine hospitality in this new phase in the evolution of this magnificent location.
+Thus, the indelible mark made by the Maxwell family, as far back as 1664 on the landscape of Farnham Estate will continue to be appreciated by future generations.